-Johnny Sexton, Seán O’Brien and Keith Earls all available to face Scotland
+Johnny Sexton, Seán O'Brien and Keith Earls will all be available for selection ahead of Ireland's opening Six Nations Championship match against Scotland at Murrayfield on Saturday.

 The only downside in terms of the official communiqué provided by former St Mary's College, Leinster, Ireland and Lions outhalf and the new Ireland team manager, Paul Dean, is his first official engagement in the latter role, is that Andrew Conway suffered a recurrence of an existing groin injury and returned to Munster for treatment.